jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 <pre class="snippet" src="omnetpp.ini" from='"Dsdv"' until=" "></pre>

+TODO: same mobility settings? mobility base config? or thats just a technical detail, and here it is enough that they use the same network, and the same mobility settings (so basically its the same scenario).

 Like `Aodv` (and most routing protocol modules), `Dsdv` has many parameters with default values that yield a working simulation without any configuration.
 In this simulation, similarly to the previous one, we set two parameters of the protocol:

 <pre class="snippet" src="omnetpp.ini" from="helloInterval" upto="routeLifetime"></pre>